Wasps and Hornets

 · Bald-Faced Hornets: These solid black wasps are nasty.
 They squirt venom at children or anybody else who approach the nest.
 Bald-faced hornet colonies may contain up to 400 worker wasps.
 The good news is that, when they are not threatening your family, bald-faced hornets feed on other troublesome insects.

 · Paper Wasps: These brownish wasps live in umbrella-shaped nests made mostly from brush and twigs.
-They are not too common in Alabama, and they are not very aggressive.
+They are not very aggressive.
 However, if they do sting you, they pack quite a wallop.

 The type of infestation normally determines the type of treatment our technicians apply.

 Like most other insects, wasps crave food, moisture, and shelter.
 So, they are likely to nest in places they can find all three of these things.

 Most wasps eat sugar.
 That could be the nectar in flowers, or it could be tiny crumbs of food or small spills left over from your last picnic.
 A tiny amount of sugar can fuel and entire colony for a very long time.
 Wasps also need moisture, mostly to build their nests.
 A little mud or a bit of standing water is about all the moisture they need.
 Finally, wasps like to nest in sheltered areas.
 They do not necessarily like to be around people, but that’s usually the way it works out.

 Given all these needs and preferences, wasps often nest in places like: